 Calculate your income

-This is important because it shows you exactly how much you’re making currently, how much you should be saving for later and how much money you would need to meet your goals in the future.
+Preparing your finances is important because it shows you exactly how much you’re making currently, how much you should be saving for later and how much money you would need to meet your goals in the future.
 It’s extremely important to do this calculation properly, you’d have an easier retirement and would be able to do things that you like without worrying about the finances involved.

 You will be able to determine how much you need to live comfortably and do interesting things that can appeal to your needs and preferences.
 It wouldn’t hurt to know how much you’d need after considering inflation.
-Also, you’d know how much you need to contribute each month to reach the amount needed for your goals.
+Also, you’d know how much you need to contribute each month preparing your finances to reach the amount needed for your goals.

 Work out the taxes needed for your income